Consultant Organizational Development - Human Resources

-Serves as a hands-on practitioner supporting business units, academic departments and schools to diagnose, propose and deliver organization and talent performance solutions.
-Leads initiatives around organization, leader, manager and team effectiveness, organizational design, culture interventions and change management.
-Serves as an expert in the processes, tools and methodologies associated with these domain areas as well as provides significant insight to external solutions and future thinking, which could be brought into solutions.
+Partners as a hands-on practitioner supporting operating units, academic departments and schools to diagnose, propose and deliver talent performance solutions.
+Supports initiatives around leader, manager and team effectiveness, organizational design, culture interventions and change management.

 Primary Duties & Responsibilities

-Provides one-on-one confidential leadership and managerial developmental coaching (with or without assessment) to faculty, physicians, and business leaders and managers to develop their performance.
+Provides one-on-one confidential leadership and managerial developmental coaching (with or without assessment) to faculty, physicians, and managers to develop their performance.

-Facilitates team/organizational retreats, succession planning, leadership development planning and new leader acculturation process.
+Partners to facilitate team / organizational retreats, succession planning, leadership development planning and new leader assimilation process.

-Works closely within Human Resources to develop the organization and collaborates with other Human Resource functions such as Learning and Development and Employee Relations to integrate organization learning into plans and talent performance solutions.
+Works closely within HR to develop the organization and collaborates with other HR functions such as Learning and Development and Employee Relations to integrate organization learning into plans and talent performance solutions.

-Partners with the Applied Leadership consulting team to design and deliver large-scale organization and group solutions.
+Partners with the Organization Development consulting team to design and deliver large-scale organization and group solutions.

 Performs other duties as assigned.

 PhD degree in Organizational Development or related field.